livechat/dev-cli/package/README.md

 ## 🏗 Contributing

-Read our [Contributing Guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+Read the [Contributing Guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.

 This project has adopted a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
 Please read the full text so that you can understand what actions will and will not be tolerated.